Previous dayMarch 19, 2026Next day

 7.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 56 km NW of Toyah, Texas came in on March 19, 2026 at 20:57 UTC.
-This was a shallow crustal earthquake, focused at 7.0 km depth.
+At 20:57 UTC on March 19, 2026, a magnitude 2.0 tremor occurred 56 km NW of Toyah, Texas.
+The event originated approximately 7.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.651°N, -104.239°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 31.651°, -104.239°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19